pckimlong/kai_engine/README.md

 The Kai Engine is a flexible framework for building AI-powered chat applications with a clean, modular architecture.
 It follows a pipeline-first pattern, allowing developers to easily customize and extend the processing pipeline with domain-specific logic.

 The Prompt Block package provides a flexible framework for creating, managing, and organizing prompt blocks used in AI applications.
 Combined with the Kai Engine, it offers a complete solution for building sophisticated AI applications.

 The core framework provides essential abstractions for building conversational AI applications while remaining unopinionated about concrete implementations, allowing maximum flexibility.

-## Features

-The Kai Engine is a flexible framework for building AI-powered chat applications with a clean, modular architecture.
-It follows a pipeline-first pattern, allowing developers to easily customize and extend the processing pipeline with domain-specific logic.

-The core framework provides essential abstractions for building conversational AI applications while remaining unopinionated about concrete implementations, allowing maximum flexibility.